mohmeez/LLM-end-to-end/README.md

 * clone this repo
 * cd into the working directory
 * pip install the requirements.txt file
-* Get a google api key from google and put it in the .env file
+* Get open api key from google and put it in the .env file and in streamlit secrets

 # Usage
 To use this project, simply run the Streamlit app by typing (streamlit run main.py) in the terminal.
 This opens the web application where you can input your question.
 The system will search the vector database for the closest matching answer from the Durham College FAQs.
 If a relevant answer is found, it will be displayed; otherwise, the system will respond with "I do not know."